First, take our advice

 If you are pre-law, the Law School Admission Council (LSAC) offers a letter of recommendation service through its Credential Assembly Service (CAS) that you must use.
 This service provides you with a "recommender form" that you must provide to your letter writer.
 Please visit the LSAC website for more information on its letter of recommendation service.
 Contact Cheryl Banker, email@example.com, pre-law adviser, with questions.

 Pre-business students should research their programs of interest and contact Cheryl Banker, firstname.lastname@example.org, pre-business adviser, with questions.

-If you have questions for the Career Office about letters of recommendation, call us at 860-439-2770.
+If you have questions for the Hale Center for Career Development about letters of recommendation, call us at 860-439-2770.